 In this case row 4 contains the additional information, so in the example below option 3 is used.

-Banner Details Set the Banner details.
+Banner Details user will set the Banner details.
 This step is only needed if the banner has more than one line.
 In our example file, the banner has no extra lines.
 But if you have two lines in your banner you can set your banner to two rows like this, alternatively you can select pattern and customize the banner.
 Please refer to the orange help button for more information.

-Stub Details Set the Stub details.
+Stub Details user will set the Stub details.
 This step is only needed if your stub has multiple columns.
 If you need your stub to be two columns or more to make them unique from each other then set the stub to two or more columns under the simple option.
 If you would like to customize your stub, you can do this under the pattern option.
 Please refer to the orange help button for more information.

-Table corner Table corner is the intersection of banner and stub.
+Table corner is the intersection of banner and stub.
 You can set the Table corner by right clicking on the cell which you think is the Table corner and clicking on Set Table corner.